 The easiest way to lift a platform bed is to use bed risers, which can add a few extra inches of height.
 If your platform bed can accommodate a box spring, that’s another way to raise your mattress up to a more comfortable height.

-For this roundup, Leah considered dozens of platform beds across a variety of styles, materials, and price points.
-She carefully evaluated each and every bed, analyzing everything from assembly instructions to customer reviews (including our own testers) to ensure that each recommendation is warranted.
+For this roundup, Leah Groth considered dozens of platform beds across a variety of styles, materials, and price points.
+She carefully evaluated each and every bed, analyzing everything from assembly instructions to customer reviews (including editor opinions) to ensure that each recommendation is warranted.
 All of the models here, which cover a range of different looks to account for readers’ different styles, are both high quality and beautifully designed.